AI

 Chrome's implementation of built-in AI with Gemini Nano is experimental and will change as they test and address feedback.

 Chrome's built-in AI is a preview feature.
-To use it, you need Chrome version 127 or greater and you must enable these flags:
+To use it, you need Chrome version 127 or later and you must enable these flags:

 - chrome://flags/#prompt-api-for-gemini-nano:

-You can even use a dedicated provider from the Vercel AI SDK ecosystem to simplify its usage.
-Please remember that this API is still in its early stages and might change in the future.
+You can also use a dedicated provider from the Vercel AI SDK ecosystem to simplify usage.
+Keep in mind that this API is still in its early stages and may change in the future.

 Available in every extension context!

-The best thing is that you can use this API in every part of your extension, e.g., popup, background service worker, etc.
+You can use this API in any part of your extension (popup, background service worker, etc.).

-It's completely safe to use on the client-side, as we're not exposing any sensitive data to the user (such as the API key in the traditional server + client approach).
+It's safe to use on the client side because it doesn't require exposing secrets to the user (like an API key in the traditional server + client approach).

-To learn more, please check out the official Chrome documentation and the articles listed below.
+To learn more, check the official Chrome documentation and the articles below.

 Last updated on